brettripley/liferay-docs/discover/portal/articles/05-managing-users/05-roles-and-permissions.markdown

 them permissions, and assigning users to them.
 Roles can be scoped by portal, site, or organization.

+- To assign roles to Users, Sites, Organizations, and User Groups, click on the role, then click on the +.
+You can choose which users and groups you would like to be assigned to the role.
+If you are assigning a group, then all users assigned to that group will inherit the role as well.

 ![Figure 1: The Roles application lets you add and manage roles for the global (*Regular*), *Site*, or *Organization* scope.](../../images/roles-app.png)

 To create a role, click the scope you want a role for and then click the *Add*